PNNL-CompBio/ML_UVvisModels/README.md

 # Machine Learning Models for the Prediction of UV-Visible Spectra

+This repository contains code for our recent [paper](https://doi.org/10.1021/acs.jcim.2c01662).

 In the current work, we performed landscape assessment on computational tools to devise a method for predicting accurate UV-Vis spectra to accelerate the hit identification in drug design.
 Below is the representation of the UVvis-MPNN model, one of the best model.
 The inputs to the model are the 3D optimized coordinates for the molecule, the QM predicted spectra, and the SMILES of the molecule to train on.
 The output of the model is the most accurate prediction of the UV spectra.

 ![image-1.png](./image-1.png)